For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 "You want ME to go to Africa?"
 No Way, No Desire!

-Duke (spouse) and I were invited to go to a wild game dinner with auctions being held by SCI (Safari Club International) in February 2007.
+Duke (spouse) and I were invited to go to a wild game dinner with auctions being held by SCI (Safari Club International).

 I have never been to a Live Auction, or Silent Auction, for that matter, so I did not know what to expect.
 On our way there, I told Duke to bid on a hunt out west - Colorado, Texas, Montana, for elk and I would buy that for his birthday present.
 OK Cool!